 Indeed, Samsung may offer different hardware in different regions, something it has long done on its devices.
 There may also be differences in RAM to support this, with the UK getting the 8GB version, while the Note 10 Lite is listed as 6GB.

 What does this all mean?
-It looks like the Note 10 Lite is using slightly older hardware than the Galaxy S10 Lite and it might mean that the Galaxy S10 Lite is the slightly better performer.
-We've asked Samsung for more detail on what's powering these devices.
+It looks like the Note 10 Lite is using slightly older hardware than the Galaxy S10 Lite and it might mean that the Galaxy S10 Lite is the slightly better performer, or the device that looks more favourable to customers.

 - Galaxy S10 Lite: 48MP, 12MP, 5MP (main, ultra-wide, macro)